Knowing Hong Kong

 Culture & Arts

 A wide range of performance programmes, from Chinese Opera to concert, from dance to theatre, can be found in Hong Kong.
-Some are free of charge while most offer concessionary tickets to full-time students.
+Most offer concessionary tickets to full-time students.
 My URBTIX is the mobile application that provides online ticket booking services.

 Major Sports Events